-The Group's objectives when managing capital is to comply with the insurance capital requirements required by UAE Federal Law No. (9) of 1984, as amended and UAE Federal Law No. (6) of 2007 concerning Insurance Companies and Agents.
+The Group's objectives when managing capital is to comply with the insurance capital requirements required by UAE Federal Law No. 6 of 2007 concerning Insurance Companies and Agents.

 In UAE, the local insurance regulator specifies the minimum amount and type of capital that must be held by the Group in addition to its insurance liabilities.
 The minimum required capital (presented in the table below) must be maintained at all times throughout the year.
 The Group is subject to local insurance solvency regulations with which it has complied with during the year.
 The Group has incorporated in its policies and procedures the necessary tests to ensure continuous and full compliance with such regulations.